May 9, 2018

 But better options exist today.

-ProfitGuard® is a different take on the buying group model and can provide group purchasing power, bids from multiple national wholesalers, and expert industry negotiators.
+ProfitGuard® is a different take on the buying group model and can provide group purchasing power, bids from multiple national wholesalers, expert industry negotiators, and proprietary purchasing tools that maximize rebates and profitability.

 This primary wholesaler contract negotiation and management service guarantees independent pharmacies a better cost of inventory than their current deal.
 In fact, it increases margins by 2-6 percent on average for independent pharmacies.